KappaMustafa/Text_Editor/README.md

 * Install button still doesnt work

 # NOTE:
-I deleted the wrong repo at one point and had to repush, thats why theres less commits than my original repo!
+I deleted the wrong repo at one point and had to repush, thats why theres less commits than my original repo

 ## Deployed App
 * Click [Here](https://text-editor-mustafa-a.herokuapp.com/) to test the app in action!